ofrogon/cleanBowerInstaller/README.md

 # clean-bower-installer
-This tool permits to install bower dependencies without including the entire repo.
+This tool allows you to install bower dependencies without including the entire repo.
 It also adds a way to specify and take only what you really need form all the files bower get.

-It also support smart file update so only the needed files be update/rewrite when you run this tool.
+It also support smart file update so only the needed files be updated/rewritten when you run this tool.

-## Requirement
+## Requirements
 - Have node.js install

 ## How to install
-You can install clean-bower-installer in two way
+You can install clean-bower-installer in two ways

-__Using it in the command line__
+__Using the command line__
 ```
 npm install -g clean-bower-installer
 ```

-__Using the API__ **WIP**
+__Using the API__
 ```
 npm install clean-bower-installer
 ```